itstherealjasper/CSE3000/README.md

 # Research Project CSE3000

-This repository is part of the research project 2022 during the CSE bachelor at TU Delft.
+This repository is part of the [research project 2022](https://github.com/TU-Delft-CSE/Research-Project) during the CSE bachelor at TU Delft.

-Please see the other projects [here](https://cse3000-research-project.github.io/).